Juan-Jones/earnonlinemoney/content/blog/launch-an-ecommerce-store.md

 ---
 title: "Ultimate Guide to Build Online Stores"
 description: "What does it take build online stores?
 For beginners, you must find a market, create a brand, and find hosting to start."
-image: "images/how-to-build-online-stores.jpg"
+image: "images/begin-ecommerce-store.jpg"
 date: 2019-10-09T18:19:25+06:00
 categories: ["ecommerce"]
-type: "regular" # available types: [featured/regular]
+type: "featured" # available types: [featured/regular]
 draft: false
 slug: /blog/launch-an-ecommerce-store
 ---

-In the rapidly evolving landscape of e-commerce, **launching an online store** has become a cornerstone of entrepreneurial endeavors.
+In the rapidly evolving landscape of e-commerce, *launching an online store* has become a cornerstone of entrepreneurial endeavors.
 This comprehensive guide serves as your compass, navigating the intricate pathways of establishing a thriving online business.
 Whether you're an aspiring entrepreneur or a seasoned professional venturing into the digital realm, this guide is tailored to equip you with the knowledge, tools, and strategies essential for building online stores.

-## Fundamentals of Launching an Online Store
+## Basics of Ecommerce

 Before diving into the intricacies of launching your online storefront, it's essential to grasp the fundamental concepts and principles that underpin the world of e-commerce.

-* [What is E-Commerce]({{< relref "what-is-ecommerce" >}}): Learn about the fundamentals and principles of online business transactions.
+* What is E-Commerce: Learn the [basics of electronic commerce]({{< relref "what-is-ecommerce" >}}) and principles of online business transactions.
 * The Evolution of Online Shopping: Explore how online shopping has transformed over time and its impact on retail.
 * Benefits of Starting an Online Store: Discover the advantages and opportunities of establishing an internet-based retail business.
 * Key E-Commerce Terminology: Familiarize yourself with essential terms and concepts used in the world of electronic commerce.